 As Santorini doesn’t experience much rain, its grapes are quite small and have less water than “typical” wine grapes.
 This means that the flavour of the grapes is more concentrated and the alcohol level is higher.

-The typical santorini wine is white, acidic, dry and crips.
+The typical Santorini wine is white, acidic, dry and crisp.
 However, it becomes more buttery when it is aged – especially if that is in oak.

 Harvest season starts early August.
-In December the baskes are pruned.
+In December the baskets are pruned.
 The 2 largest vines are wrapped together and a new layer of the basket is created.

 It is easy to tell the age of a vineyard in Santorini.
 Older vineyards will have baskets placed quite randomly.
 Newer vineyards will have their baskets in neat rows and some are even standing their vines up.
 The key with the baskets is to make sure each one has enough room to access the water it needs from underground.